Advantages of Joining a Learning Community

 COURSE Registration

-You and others from the community are automatically registered for the courses listed for your community (lack of participation could result in spring learning community course registration not being guaranteed).
+You and others from the community are automatically registered for the courses listed for your community.
 You will take these courses as a group.
 Courses will either fulfill requirements for specific majors or University General Education.

-- Course registration is not applicable to the Transfer Learning Community.
+• Course registration does not apply to the Transfer Learning Community.

 Faculty Interaction

-Get to know faculty outside of the classroom, an opportunity not all first–year students have.
+Get to know faculty outside of the classroom, an opportunity not all first-year students have.
 Faculty members instructing your courses and from your area of interest will be involved with the learning community.
-It might be a faculty led study session, a shared meal, or helping with your Make A Difference project.
-Many are excited about what learning communities are doing on our campus!
+It might be a faculty-led study session, a shared meal, or helping with your Make A Difference project.
+Many are excited about making connections with students and participating in what learning communities are doing on our campus!

 Peer Mentors

-Engage with an upper-level student dedicated to helping you set and achieve academic goals, your Learning Community Coordinator (LCC).
-LCCs help develop study groups within your community and plan social events for community members and more.
-LCC’s will help you connect with support resources on campus and help you navigate your college life.
+Engage with an upper-level student, referred to as your Learning Community Coordinator (LCC), who is dedicated to helping you set and achieve academic goals.
+LCCs help develop focused study groups within your community, plan events to build connections and explore opportunities, and connect you with support resources to help navigate your college life.

 GET INVOLVED